 If you encounter interaction or connection problems between master and client computers you should always ensure that an identical Veyon configuration is used on all computers.
-To avoid problems in general it’s recommended to automate the configuration transfer during installation or via the command line interface instead of importing the configuration manually using the Veyon Configurator.
-During debugging the configuration needs to be transfered onto all computers on every change.
+To avoid problems in general it’s recommended to automate the configuration transfer during installation or via the Command line interface instead of importing the configuration manually using the Veyon Configurator.
+The configuration must also be transferred to all affected computers each time a change is made during troubleshooting.

 Computers can’t be accessed¶

-There are multiple causes which can prevent the access to a computer using Veyon Master.
+There are multiple causes which can prevent access to a computer using Veyon Master.